mnit-rtmc/iris/docs/rwis.md

 ## Weather Fields

-There are four weather data fields used for condition calculations:
+There are five weather data fields used for condition calculations:

 1. `friction`: pavement friction coefficient in percent
 2. `surface_temp`: temperature in degrees celcius